 If this list has taught you anything, it’s that there are tons of weird scholarships out there.
 But Debt.com has taken things to a new level.

 The site will reward you for proving that you’ve applied to an aggressive number of scholarships.
 It couldn’t be any easier.
 Just show that you’re eager to get some free money!

 This is one of the only times when being overeager pays off — literally.
 I have no other puns for this one.
 Sorry.

 So there you have it.
-If you’re a 6-foot-tall puppeteer with a penchant for Star Trek, duck calling, and vegetarianism, you’ll never have to pay a penny toward college.
-Or you could just be a twin and half of your problems will be solved!
+If you’re a 6-foot-tall puppeteer with a penchant for duck calling, vegetarianism, and applying for as many scholarships as humanly possible, you’ll never have to pay a penny toward college.
+Or you could just be a twin, and half of your problems will be solved!

-The point is, there are so many scholarships available to you out there, you just have to do your research and apply early.
+The point is: There are so many weird scholarships available out there — you just have to do your research and apply early.
 Give yourself plenty of time.
-Try sites like ScholarshipOwl, Scholarships.com, and StudentScholarships.org for some of the more “normal” ones.
-You can probably get something, even if your name isn’t Zolp.
+You can probably get something — even if your last name isn’t Zolp.

 For reprint and licensing requests for this article, CLICK HERE.